Financial aid consists of federal grants, scholarships, state grants and loans. All sources are considered when packaging your award.

 and who is a legal resident of New York State.
 The parent must be a legal resident of New York State at the time of entry into military service, or, if the parent died as the result of military service, at the time of death.
 Students whose parents served in the Persian Gulf conflict may also be eligible.

 Regents awards to children of deceased or disabled veterans are independent of family income or tuition charge, and are in addition to such other grants or awards to which the applicant may be entitled.
 The amount of the award is $450 per year, for up to five years, depending on the normal length of the program of study, of full-time study in a college or in a hospital nursing school in New York State.
 A special application, obtainable from a high school principal or counselor, must be filed with the New York Higher Education Services Corporation (HESC), Tower Building, Empire State Plaza, Albany, New York 12255.
 Documentary evidence to establish eligibility is required with the application.
 Any high school counselor can provide assistance with this.

 Grants of $1,550 are awarded to high school graduates who are residents of one of New York's eight major reservations and who attend an approved post secondary educational institution in New York State.

 Albany, N.Y.
 12234

-The New York State Office of Vocational and Educational Services for Individuals with Disabilities (VESID) provides program counseling and financial assistance for students who have certain physical, mental or emotional disabilities.
+The New York State Office of Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR) provides program counseling and financial assistance for students who have certain physical, mental or emotional disabilities.

-Contact the nearest VESID for information, or write to:
+Contact the nearest ACCES-VR for information, or write to:

 University of the State of New York